mmtk/mmtk-core/docs/tutorial/Tutorial.md

 2. The Computer Language Benchmarks Game **fannkuchredux** (toy benchmark, allocates a small amount of memory but not enough to trigger a collection): [Copy this code](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/-/blob/master/bencher/programs/fannkuchredux/fannkuchredux.java) into a new file named "fannkuchredux.java" in `mmtk-openjdk/repos/openjdk`.
    * Run fannkuchredux by using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/javac fannkuchredux.java` followed by `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java fannkuchredux` in `openjdk`.

-3. **DeCapo** benchmark suite (most complex, will trigger multiple collections): Fetch using `wget https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar/download -O ./dacapo-9.12-MR1-bach.jar`.
+3. **DaCapo** benchmark suite (most complex, will trigger multiple collections): Fetch using `wget https://sourceforge.net/projects/dacapobench/files/9.12-bach-MR1/dacapo-9.12-MR1-bach.jar/download -O ./dacapo-9.12-MR1-bach.jar`.
-   * DeCapo contains a variety of benchmarks, but this tutorial will only be using lusearch.
+   * DaCapo contains a variety of benchmarks, but this tutorial will only be using lusearch.
 Run the lusearch benchmark using the command `./build/linux-x86_64-normal-server-$DEBUG_LEVEL/jdk/bin/java -XX:+UseThirdPartyHeap -Xms512M -Xmx512M -jar ./dacapo-9.12-MR1-bach.jar lusearch` in `openjdk`.